mycodedstuff/pibot/README.md

       2. WEB: The bot will use start a web server on port configured via `CODE_SERVER_PORT` (default is 9001) and use [ngrok](https://ngrok.com/) to create a temporarily public link and the bot will send it to you.

           You need to send the code to the provided url.
 I used [HTTP Shortcuts](https://http-shortcuts.rmy.ch/) app on Android to take url and code as input and automatically initiate a HTTP POST request.
 You can import the one I've made [http_shortcuts.zip](./assets/http_shortcut.zip)
-4. Once client is connected bot will send a message, after this you can begin sending any document/video to the bot too automatically download it.
+4. Once client is connected bot will send a confirmation message, after this you can begin sending any document/video to the bot too automatically download it.

 ## How do I use it?